Yshayy/supermatch/README.md

 and it can be quite diffcult to understand when being abused.

 supermatch attempt to solve this problem by providing pattern-matching capabilites inspired from other programming languages (mainly OCaml).
-Supermatch is implemented in a library-level and not language-level
+Supermatch is implemented as a runtime library and not as language extension

 -Some examples